ubdsgroup/ubdsgroup.github.io/team/_posts/2019-06-01-muhanned-ibrahim.md

 image: /images/team/muhanned-ibrahim.png
 cv: /pdfs/team/muhanned-ibrahim-cv.pdf
 linkedin: muhanned-ibrahim
-alumni: false
+alumni: true
 ---

-Muhanned started in the group as a CSTEP fellow in Summer of 2019 and has continued working as a researcher.
+Muhanned started in the group as a CSTEP fellow in Summer of 2019 and has continued working as a researcher until 2021.